A Picture’s Worth a Thousand Words

 sarahmurdock@restorationcounselingatl.com, ext 129

-Sarah Murdock is a masters level therapist with a background in education and athletics, she brings a positive and encouraging environment for clients to feel heard and seen.
-She sees adolescents and adults.
-She sees individuals, couples, and families.
-Sarah has a passion for working with couples who desire to enhance their marriage and for individuals and couples in parenting.
+Sarah Murdock is a masters level therapist with a background in education and athletics.
+She offers a positive and encouraging environment where clients can feel seen and heard.
+Sarah has a passion for working with couples who desire to enhance their marriage or with individuals or couples in parenting.
 Other issues she works with include anxiety, depression, life transitions, abuse, trauma, career changes, and relationship challenges.

 MAILING ADDRESS FOR ALL LOCATIONS is 102 Macy Drive, Roswell, GA 30076